 - uly (xmax): 3274684.0278522763

 - lry (ymin): 3247994.5591947753

-It is also possible to reproject on-the-fly the raster output, generating an image in, for example, WGS84 projection (EPSG:4326).
-First it is necessary to create a VRT file using “gdalbuildvrt” command (note the different order for the bounding box coordinates in “-te”):
+It’s also possible to reproject on-the-fly the raster output, generating an image in, for example, WGS84 projection (EPSG:4326).
+First it’s necessary to create a VRT file using gdalbuildvrt command (take careful with the different order for the bounding box coordinates in -te):

 Now just execute a regular gdalwarp informing the desired projection:

 |gdalwarp -overwrite -co COMPRESS=LZW -t_srs ‘EPSG:4326’ amsterdam_4326.vrt amsterdam_4326.tif|

 The projected result should be like this